 Anya has spent many years working with textiles both for the enjoyment of using her hands and design skills, and also to learn techniques to manipulate thread, fabric and yarn.
 She completed the London City and Guilds, Level 2 Apprentice Certificate for Quilting and Patchwork.

 In 2011, she started sketching with ink and watercolor.
 She likes the accuracy and detail that a fountain pen’s fine line can create and the vibrancy and playfulness that come with watercolors.
 Storytelling is a main part of Anya’s interest and illustrating the things she comes across allows her to share her observations with other people.
 She enjoys recording the story of the stuff in people’s lives whether it be grand like a building or a city scape, or mundane like a piece of clothing or a bar of chocolate.
 All these things tell a story of how people live.

 Traveling, crossing between cultures, allows for even more storytelling.
 Anya lived and worked in Japan for three years, North Africa for a year, and took multiple trips to Cuba in 2017.
-Last year brought the adventures of Portugal and the Azores.
-Upcoming is exploring vibrant and historic Amsterdam.
+2018 brought the adventures of Portugal and the Azores.
+This summer was in vibrant and historic Amsterdam.

 Anya’s current work of illustrations of her travels, and detailing people and things she comes across in daily life allow her to share her observations.
 Teaching allows her to encourage her students to gain confidence in their own storytelling through sketching and journaling.